LODI — It is without a doubt the crown jewel of the San Joaquin County Park system.

 The solitude and beauty of the garden is worth the trip alone.

-But if you have kids in tow they’re going to want to hit the zoo and Fun Town.
+If you have kids in tow they’re going to want to hit the zoo.

 It may be a small zoo but it packs a lot into its five acres.
 It features native animals as well as species — more than a few of which are exotic — from around the globe.
 There are a number of endangered species that include the Black and White Ruffed Lemur as well as the Cotton Top Tamarin.